TheGreatMcPain/TheGreatMcPain-overlay/README.md

 Just a bunch of stuff I wanted to install which were not available in other overlays, or are just unmaintained, etc. I mainly just didn't want to install a lot of overlays.

-You may want to read about the stuff in [app-emulation](app-emulation/README.md) though.

 ### Installation

 Bobwya's overlay is required since my wine-staging is based on their wine-vanilla ebuild.\